rfsaldanha/zendown/README.md

 #> 6          5.4         3.9          1.7         0.4  setosa
 ```

-The function will create a local cache of the file, avoiding
+The function will create a local cache, avoiding re-downloading the file
-re-downloading the file when you access the file again.
+when you access the file again.

 ## zen4R